New Jersey governor race: Who are Phil Murphy and Kim Guadagno?

 The Democratic front-runner has been gobbling up endorsements from elected officials, faith leaders and various organizations.
 An extensive list of Murphy’s endorsements can be found here.
 But some of the most notable include: Former Vice Presidents Joe Biden and Al Gore, Sen. Cory Booker, D-N.J., and Sen. Robert Menendez, D-N.J.

-Additionally, former President Barack Obama, who named Murphy to his ambassador position, began campaigning for Murphy on Oct.
+Additionally, former President Bill Clinton Bill is slated to campaign for Murphy at a labor union in Paramus on Tuesday -- just two days after his wife and former Secretary of State Hillary Clinton showed her support for Murphy at a closed-door fundraiser in Harrison.
+And former President Barack Obama, who named Murphy to his ambassador position, began campaigning for Murphy on Oct.
 19.

 Murphy is running on a promise to better New Jersey infrastructure, make housing in the state more affordable, tackle the opioid epidemic, crack down on gun violence and open a state-run bank that would be owned by New Jersey taxpayers, among other proposals.